-Pakistan Is Giving Tree-Planting Jobs to Workers Unemployed Due to COVID-19
+Pakistan Hiring Workers Unemployed Due to COVID-19 to Plant Trees

 The work is part of an ambitious project in Pakistan to plant 10 billion new trees.

 The initiative is part of Pakistan’s 10 Billion Tree Tsunami Programme, an ambitious forest restoration project, and provides a template for the type of “green recovery” that countries can embark upon in the aftermath of the COVID-19 pandemic.

 “Due to coronavirus, all the cities have shut down and there is no work.
 Most of us daily wagers couldn’t earn a living,” a construction worker named Abdul Rahman told TRF.